Business as usual for EU and Russia, despite Navalny

 Navalny's arrest came after Putin ordered his FSB spy-service to poison the activist with Novichok, a banned chemical weapon, last August, according to the EU.

-Europe, at the time, blacklisted six Russians, including Putin's FSB chief.
+Europe, at the time, blacklisted six Russians.

-It has also blacklisted 177 Russians and 48 entities in recent years over Russia's war in east Ukraine.
+It has also blacklisted 177 Russians and 48 entities in recent years over Putin's war in east Ukraine.

-But that conflict has continued to go on, with more 2,100 ceasefire violations and 12 civilian casualties last month alone, according to international observers.
+But that conflict has continued, with more 2,100 ceasefire violations and 12 civilian casualties last month alone, according to international observers.

 And for his part, Vladimir Ashurov, the London-based director of Navalny's Anti-Corruption Foundation, said on Monday the sanctions "weren't working ... because the West has refrained from sanctioning the people with the money".

-"It's not enough to sanction the operatives who just follow orders ...
-The West must sanction [Russian] decision makers and the people who hold their money", he said.
+"It's not enough to sanction the operatives who just follow orders", he said.

-Ashurov named the eight people he and Navalny considered to be Putin's top bag-men.
+Ashurov named the eight people he and Navalny knew to be Putin's top bag-men.

-The list included: oligarch Roman Abramovich; the son of the FSB chief Denis Bortnikov; VTB Bank president Andrey Kostin; and health minister Mikhail Murashko.
+The list included: oligarch Roman Abramovich; the son of the FSB chief, Denis Bortnikov; VTB Bank president Andrey Kostin; and health minister Mikhail Murashko.

-Their list also included: agriculture minister Dmitry Patrushev; former Putin aide Igor Shuvalov; Russian media personality Vladimir Solovyev; and oligarch Alisher Usmanov.
+The list also included: agriculture minister Dmitry Patrushev; former Putin aide Igor Shuvalov; Russian media personality Vladimir Solovyev; and oligarch Alisher Usmanov.

 Meanwhile, Sunday's events prompted outcries by dozens of European politicians and NGOs.